Version Control for Data

 Importance of Version Controlling Data#

 We should not hold the notion that the data used for analysis is static; once it is acquired, it does not change and serves as input for a given analysis and the backbone of our scientific results.
 The reality is that data is only rarely invariant.
 For example, throughout a scientific project, datasets can be extended with new data, adapted to new naming schemes, reorganised into different file hierarchies, updated with new data points or modified to fix any errors.
+Sometimes you might also want to experiment off different versions of the same dataset.

 Challenges in Version Controlling Data#